-This website is being reviewed daily and will include the latest information for students and staff on any impact on University operations.
+This website is being reviewed regularly and will include the latest information for students and staff on any impact on University operations.

 In line with relaxed restrictions, Griffith is implementing a staged and considered return of on-campus activities and is currently in stage 3 of our return to campus plan.

 Students will have the flexibility to continue their studies online for the remainder of the trimester, should they wish.

 The approach takes into consideration social distancing requirements in classes, laboratories and around our campuses.

 The safety, health and well-being of students, staff and the wider community is our key consideration in managing a campus return.

 Most staff should continue to work remotely and only return to campus when they are officially notified that they can do so.
-Regular communications will be provided about the University’s return to campus plan.
-Stages 2 and 3 are still being developed and the start dates for these stages will be broadcast when finalised.
+Regular communications will be provided about the University’s return to campus plan and you can find the latest information on the return to campus pages.

 Student-facing services (except computer labs and Health and Medical Services) remain available online.
-Students can still come onto campus to use these services but are advised to practise social distancing.
+Students can come onto campus to use these services but are advised to practise social distancing.

 Queensland and New South Wales border